-On bare metal and VM compute nodes, the SAP Host Agent must be installed.
-You can install the SAP Host Agent either by using SWPM or manually, as described in the "SAP Host Agent Installation" topic in the SAP documentation.
+On all compute instances associated somehow with SAP, the SAP Host Agent must be installed.
+This includes the compute instance on which the Oracle Database runs.
+You can install the SAP Host Agent either by using SWPM or manually, as described in the "SAP Host Agent Installation" chapter in the SAP documentation.
 The required version and patch level of the SAP Host Agent is 7.21 PL35 or later.
 For details, see SAP Note 2655715.